 It may come as a surprise to know that higher ed overall isn’t quite as up-to-date as the modern web demands.
 Some gorgeous, well-organized websites just pull you in to want more.
 Some, not so much.

 A far cry from the ‘96 version, today’s stanford.edu is clear and inviting.
-The navigation is simple and clear, the scroll CTA at the bottom “Welcome to Stanford” is great, the whole thing makes the user want to see themselves at Stanford.
+The navigation is simple and clear, the scroll CTA at the bottom “Explore Stanford” is great, the whole thing makes the user want to see themselves at Stanford.